 Located in the south-east of Spain, this town is deemed one of the five Holy Towns in the world and a destination for many pilgrims.
 A visit to the Vera Cruz Shrine or any of the churches and monasteries is a must.
 Did you know that Caravaca has some of the best examples of religious architecture in Murcia?
 If you’re planning on being there in May, you will also be able to enjoy local patron saint feast days.

 Located in the centre of Spain, this town is 50 kilometres from the city of Madrid and is home to one of the most beautiful Plaza Mayor squares in Spain.
-It seems incredible that livestock festivals once took place there.
+It seems incredible that livestock fairs used to be held there.
+There is also a Goya painting in the church of Nuestra Señora de la Asunción.
 In addition to the charming cultural heritage of Chinchón or the chance to go on dramatised tours, the town offers wonderful local cuisine in its typical restaurants.

 A quaint, whitewashed town surrounded by meadows in the province of Badajoz.
 A marvellous starting point for discovering the world of the Iberian pig and for savouring ‘Dehesa de Extremadura’ Iberian ham.
 Meander through its narrow streets and discover interesting historic sites, along with Templar castle, which houses a bull ring and a traditional food market.